raffiMartin069/state-management-exercise/README.md

 # Topic: React Native State Management

 ## Note:
 Before proceeding this repository is built using  **Sates (Kim Dayuja), Context API (Airielle Aranado) and Redux (Rafael Martinez)**.
-The Theme Switcher is originally an example from **context api made by Airielle**, states and redux was just included on the later part.
+The Theme Switcher is originally an example from **context api made by Airielle**.
+States and redux was just included on the later part.

 ## Introduction
 This repository is an exercise for students to showcase their understanding of React Native states, including `useState`, `useEffect`, Context API, and state managers like Redux, Recoil, or Zustand.